scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 Attempt to shape stone into a form of your choosing.
-Make a spellcasting roll adding 2 bad dice.
-On success an area of stone no larger than 2 tiles takes the form of your choosing.
+Make a spellcasting roll against 2 bad dice.
+On success an area of stone no larger than 4 tiles takes the form of your choosing.
 The stone can have multiple parts, but cannot be more complex than a door.
 You can shape the stone into anything following these constraints, such as a weapon, an statue, or a chair.
 This can be used to seal a door shut or create a passage way through a wall.

-You number of tiles shaped increases by 2 for each level cast above 4th.
+You number of tiles shaped doubles for each level cast above 4th.
 The tiles must be adjacent.

 #### Summon Demon
 *4th level*